ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 RFC EDITOR: Please remove this section.

 ## Version -03 to -04 ## {#sec-03-04}

+* Improved presentation of pre- and post-registration operations.

 * Removed moot processing cases with the "Cursor" extension.